 One of the best ways to grow an audience is by asking for feedback.
 Soliciting feedback will give people the feeling you are committed to the community and will also give you ideas on how to keep the audience engaged.
 However, it needs to be done the right way.
 Find out to solicit feedback by checking out this social media feedback checklist.

 Want more professional advice?
-Contact us at Robb Digital Marketing today to help build your brand!
+Contact us at Solstice Digital Agency today to help build your brand!